 Supporting details: Students will use this journal as they complete Explorations in the Guidebook.
 The sections of the journal correspond to various activities in the Guidebook and offer students a place to brainstorm, draft ideas, take notes, and build on their script.

-New additions we’re excited about: We’ve totally rebuilt this thing to really feel like a journal.
-We’ve added more space to draw, to draft, to reflect, to check items off your to-do list, and to keep track of your amazing progress!
+This should feel like a journal.
+There are space to draw, to draft, to reflect, to check items off your to-do list, and to keep track of your amazing progress!

 The main idea: We created this packet to help illustrate the ways in which the TED-Ed Student Talks program aligns with national and international educational standards used by many schools in our global community!